apprenant-jd00/cassava_leaf_disease/README.md

 >* Trained model is uploded [here](https://github.com/AdiShirsath/Cassava-Leaf-Disease-Detection/tree/main/Model)

 ## Building Web-App :-
-* To create web app i used Flask and to create Web pages used HTML.
+* To create web app we used Flask and to create Web pages used HTML.
 * To style html pages used scss file.
 * Now we can input images from html using GET method.
 * Preprocess image in flask app as model required.